simphony/simphony-common/doc/source/extending_simphony.rst

 CUBA keywords
 -------------

-Common Unified Base Attributes (CUBA) are a list of common keywords transcending across different scales, methods and modelling-engines.
+Common Unified Basic Attributes (CUBA) are a list of common keywords transcending across different scales, methods and modelling-engines.
 As SimPhoNy is extended, there is a need for CUBA to also be extended.
 Before adding a CUBA, developers should first consult the list of existing :ref:`cuba-keywords`,